-Welcome to school!
-We expect that the 2012-2013 school year will be a great one for all of you.
-We want every student to succeed in school all the way to graduation.

-Safe and orderly schools are an important part of academic success.
-It is our expectation that our students will behave responsibly and ethically at school to help create an environment that nurtures learning and achievement.
-The attached student handbook, Student Rights, Responsibilities and Character Development - Code of Student Conduct, describes specifically what we expect from each student.
+Welcome to the 2013-2014 school year!
+We expect that this year will be a great one for all of you.
+To achieve academic success, we must make sure all schools are safe and orderly.
+Our expectation of each student is responsible, ethical behavior at school so all students can learn and grow.
+This will help to create an environment that nurtures learning and achievement.
+The attached student handbook, Student Rights, Responsibilities and Character Development - Code of Student Conduct, spells out what we expect from every student.

-We want to work with our families to build a strong culture of collaboration and respect in every school.
-Students play a large role in school culture and student adherence to the code of conduct is a first step toward the creation of the respectful, collaborative culture that schools must have to succeed.
+This book is part of our overall effort to work with our families and students to build a strong culture of collaboration and respect in every school.
+Student adherence to the code of conduct is a first step toward the creation of the respectful, collaborative culture that we expect in every school.
+Each year we ask parents and students to sign a form indicating you have read and understand the handbook, and return the signed form to your school.

-So each year we ask parents and students to sign a form indicating you have read and understand the handbook, and return the signed form to your school.
-If you have any questions about the Code of Student Conduct, please call or e-mail your child's school principal.

-Safe, orderly schools and a culture of respect benefit every student and every family.
+If you have any questions about the code of student conduct, please call or e-mail the principal at your child's school.
+Every family and every student will benefit from safe, orderly schools and a culture of respect.
 Please join us in educating your child in the importance of good citizenship in school.

-We look forward to working with you and your student so that we can educate every child, every day, for a better tomorrow.
-Thank you for choosing CMS.
+Our goal as a district is to educate every child, every day for a better tomorrow - and that future begins today with the start of school.
+Thank you for choosing CMS and have a great school year!

-Best regards,
+Warm regards,

-Aeath E. Morrison

-Superintendent, Charlotte-Mecklenburg Schools
+Heath E. Morrison Superintendent, Charlotte-Mecklenburg Schools